JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

-# Design patters: good practices and strcutured thinking
+# Design patterns: good practices and structured thinking

+Design guiding principles:
+- SOLID: Single Responsibility, Open/Closed, Liskov Substitution, Interface
+- Segregation, Dependency Inversion
+- DRY: Don't Repeat Yourself
+- KISS: Keep It Simple, Stupid!
+- POLA: Principle of Least Astonishment
+- YAGNI: You Aren't Gonna Need It (overengineering)
+- POLP: Principle of Least Privilege

+Julia does not fit into any methodological classes like *object-oriented* or *functional* programming.
+The key concept of julia is the *multiple dispatch*, which has *zero* runtime cost.

+Many popular design concepts from other languages are solved using this simple principle.
 Multiple dispatch allows to

 - composition vs. inheritance (L02?)
 - generalization problem
 - reusability (composition, @forward)
 - access restrictions (getter functions, redefining getproperty)
     - closures - functions with states(), accepting
-- exceptions?
 - piracy?
 - traits, multiple-inheritance